itshady/Island-Generator/README.md

 Check out [Island Documentation](island/island.md) to see all the configurations for Island generation via CLI.

+Check out [Pathfinder Documentation](pathfinder/pathfinder.md) to see the GraphADT and Pathfinder functionality.

 # Assignment A2 + A3: Mesh Generator (A2) + Island Generator (A3)

   - Hady Ibrahim #1 [ibrahh14@mcmaster.ca]